thprfssr/danetiska.com/index.md

 The Danetian Republic is a small
 [republic of letters](https://en.wikipedia.org/wiki/Republic_of_Letters), a blog where I publish my thoughts on mathematics, physics, and the fictional world of Danetia: its language, history, and culture.
-Every reader is a citizen.
+Every reader is welcome as a citizen, and is invited to deepen their curiosity and love of learning.